OpenChemistry/molequeue/README.md

 Contributing
 ------------

-Our project uses Gerrit for code review, and CDash@Home to test proposed patches before they are merged.
+Our project uses the standard GitHub pull request process for code review and integration.
 Please check our [development][Development] guide for more details on developing and contributing to the project.
-The [project pages][Projects] provide bug, feature and support trackers, along with many other features such as source browsing.
+The GitHub issue tracker can be used to report bugs, make feature requests, etc.

 Our [wiki][Wiki] is used to document features, flesh out designs and host other documentation.
 Our API is [documented using Doxygen][Doxygen] with updated